learn-co-curriculum/angular-track-by-readme/README.md

 </ul>
 ```

-Letting Angular know to track by the `id` property on the news articles.

-If we go back to when we update the data - instead of removing two DOM nodes and creating three, Angular just creates one new DOM node at the top of the list - awesome!
+We've let Angular know to track news articles by their `id` property.
+Returning to our earlier example of updating the data, instead of removing two DOM nodes and creating three, Angular now creates one new DOM node at the top of the list.
+Awesome!

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/angular-track-by-readme'>Angular Track By </a> on Learn.co and start learning to code for free.</p>